alco/porcelain/README.md

   * there are known crashes happening when using Porcelain across two nodes
   * error handling when using the Goon driver is not completely shaped out
-  * the support for OS signals is planned to be included in a later release release

 ## Acknowledgements